How to Build a Sales Funnel: Stages, Examples, Template

 Sales Funnel Stages: What Happens and When?

-The top of the funnel is wide and the bottom is narrow.
-This is similar to a sales funnel: the top of the funnel is populated with more prospects and the bottom has fewer.
+A sales funnel looks like a plastic funnel you might find in your kitchen or a science lab.
+This illustration helps to visualize the steps as a systematic process. sales funnel stagesThe top of a sales funnel is wide and the bottom is narrow because the top of the funnel is populated with more prospects and the bottom has fewer.
 This is because prospects often drop out of the funnel as they go through it.
-They might decide to invest in a competitor instead, or realize they need a different solution entirely.
+They might decide to invest in a competitor instead or realize they need a different solution entirely.

 It’s also very common to describe the sales funnel as three distinct stages: top of the funnel (TOFU), middle of the funnel (MOFU), and bottom of the funnel (BOFU).

 1. Top of the Funnel (the widest part): This is where customers become aware of your business.
-They might be looking for a solution for a problem they have and come across your product or service while carrying out their research.
+They might be looking for a solution to a problem they have and come across your product or service while carrying out their research.

 2. Middle of the Funnel: This is where prospects become leads.
-They like what they see but they aren’t yet ready to invest in you just yet.
+They like what they see but they aren’t ready to invest in you just yet.

 3. Bottom of the Funnel (the narrowest part): This is where leads are ready to become customers.